 Neem is a tree that is highly revered in India, where it takes an important place in their ancient medicine.
 The thing about neem is that every part of the tree is useful.
 The leaves, fruits, bark, roots, flowers, and even wood, all of them are used in some way or the other.
 It’s an active ingredient called Nimbidin is what does most of the work.
 Neem has been found to have the following properties:

 - Antigastric ulcer

 While a lot of these claims are still under study and trial, they have been in use in the Indian subcontinent for over 2000 years now.

 Organic Neem oil for skin

-Neem is also popular as a skin care agent.
-It’s antiseptic, anti-inflammatory, anti-fungal properties make it perfect for using on skin.
-Neem oil is often used to treat and in some cases cure skin irritation, rashes, allergies and other topical issues.
+Neem is also popular as a skincare agent.
+It’s antiseptic, anti-inflammatory, anti-fungal properties make it perfect for use on skin.
+Neem oil is often used to treat and in some cases cure skin irritation, rashes, allergies, and other topical issues.
 Most people use neem oil for skin.
 The organic neem oils are also used in making face washes that are used to get rid of acne and control oily skin.
 Apart from neem oil, if you can find neem powder, you can make a paste out of it and apply it directly to the face to get rid of blemishes and other pimples and such.

 Use neem oil for skin, If you have a blackhead outburst, neem oil can be put to great use.
 Dilute a few drops of organic neem oil in a cup of water, make it warm, as warm as you can take.
 Dip a small piece of cotton or a sponge applicator and rub the mix over your skin.
 Let it sit for a few minutes, repeat if you need to.
 Don’t use too much oil, just a few drops, this not only helps get rid of the blackheads, but it also prevents it from resurfacing.